(c) 2024 PillSync.com

 beta thalassemia who need regular red blood cell (RBC) transfusions.

-REBLOZYL is not for use as a substitute for RBC transfusions in people who need immediate treatment for anemia.It is not known if REBLOZYL is safe or effective in children.
+REBLOZYL is not for use as a substitute for RBC transfusions in people who need immediate treatment for anemia.It is not known if REBLOZYL is safe and effective in children.

 have or have had blood clots